-In my opinion, bullying is a real problem that needs to be solved as a family.
+In my opinion, bullying is a problem that needs to be solved as a family.
 Our son was bullied in middle school and high school.
-We lived in a small rural community where he went to elementary school; the teachers were very aware of all the kids and very attentive.
-In some ways it was an ideal school.
+We were living in a small rural community where he went to elementary school.
+The elementary school was terrific.
+The teachers were very aware of all the kids and very attentive.
+In some ways, it was an ideal school.

 Our son would come home each day with terrible stories about things that had happened.
 My husband, James, and I tried hard not to react too strongly when he talked to us.
-We did not want to seem too upset about it, because we really wanted to listen to what our child had to say without making it worse by over–reacting.
-We tried to remain as neutral as possible, but we were not always successful.
-Our son was upset and depressed, and it broke our hearts.
+We did not want to seem too upset about it because we really wanted to listen to what our child had to say without making it worse by overreacting.
+We tried to remain as neutral as possible.
+But honestly, we were not always successful.
+Our son was upset and depressed.
+And it broke our hearts.

-Over time we were able to resolve these issues as a family, but I want to stress that it didn’t happen overnight, much as we wanted it to.
+Over time we were able to resolve these issues as a family, but it didn’t happen overnight.
 It took a lot of work with both the school and our son to find a solution to the problem.